Xiaoyu-Lu/ElasticSearch_WAPO/README.md

 #### Build Index
 First, obtain our .jl dataset, [subset_wapo_50k_sbert_ft_lf_filtered.jl](https://drive.google.com/file/d/1h1LDoLRBgQgUJH5tbWuBlG-dparXy6f-/view?usp=sharing) (you'll need to contact the group members to access this file), and put it under ```data/```.
-> To access the code for creating appending Longformer vectors to the original .jl file, see [longformer_vectorization](longformer_vectorization/README.md).
+> To access the code for creating and appending Longformer vectors to the original .jl file, see [longformer_vectorization](longformer_vectorization/).

 Then, to load wapo docs into the index called "wapo_docs_50k_lf", run:
 ```shell script